john-mangiaracina/TinyML-CustomKeywordSpotting/README.md

 #  Anaconda install

 Once you have Fedora setup, you will want to download Anaconda from within Fedora.
-Anaconda is available <a href="https://www.anaconda.com/">here.</a>  Since you will be installing this on Fedora, you will want to go <a href="https://docs.anaconda.com/free/anaconda/install/linux/">here for information about the install.</a>
+Anaconda is available <a href="https://www.anaconda.com/">here.</a>  Since you will be installing this on Fedora 37, you will want to go <a href="https://docs.anaconda.com/free/anaconda/install/linux/">here for information about the install.</a>

-As a prerequisite, you will want to run the following code:
+As a prerequisite, you will want to run the following code from the command line from within the Fedora install:

 sudo dnf install libXcomposite libXcursor libXi libXtst libXrandr alsa-lib mesa-libEGL libXdamage mesa-libGL libXScrnSaver xxd

-from the command line.
-Note the first series of packages is required to run anaconda, and the last application xxd is required to be installed on your Fedora instance for this lab.
+Note that all of the packages before xxd are required to run conda.
+The application xxd must be installed on Fedora for this lab.

 This jupyter notebook assumes that the user follows all defaults as defined.
-This is because we will be changing some of the installed python files within the virtual dev env, and we need the files to be in the specified directory.
+This is because we will be changing some of the installed python files within the virtual dev env, and we need the files to be in a specific directory.

 Once you have verified your conda install, close the terminal.
 Then relaunch your terminal program.

 #  Create a virtual developer environment

 Now that you have anaconda installed within a Fedora 37 instance, let's create a virtual development environment.
 This is necessary because we wish to have control over the version of python.
 We will install 3.6.13.
-This is required for Tensorflow 1.15, which is required for the second notebook we will use, which is labeled *part2.

-Go ahead and download a Conda cheat sheet <a href="https://docs.conda.io/projects/conda/en/4.6.0/_downloads/52a95608c49671267e40c689e0bc00ca/conda-cheatsheet.pdf">here</a> for reference.
+Feel freeto download a Conda cheat sheet <a href="https://docs.conda.io/projects/conda/en/4.6.0/_downloads/52a95608c49671267e40c689e0bc00ca/conda-cheatsheet.pdf">here</a> for reference.
+This could come in handy.

 To see your current list of development environments, enter

 conda env list

-You most likely see one listed which is your base development environment.
+You most likely will see only one listed, which is your base development environment.

-To create a new environment with python version 3.6.13 named myenv36, enter
+To create a new environment with python version 3.6.13 (named myenv36) enter

 conda create -n myenv36 python=3.6.13